sassoftware/ci360-extensions/README.md

 - [__CI360 REST API Collections__](code/ci360-rest-api-collections/): An Insomnia collection of REST API endpoints for SAS Customer Intelligence 360 (CI 360), designed to make learning and testing easy for developers, consultants and system administrators.​

+- [__.NET MAUI CI 360 SDK Bindings__](code/ci360-sdk-dotnet-maui-master/): Access native ci360 SDK APIs from C# in a MAUI app.

+- [__CSS Selector Guide__](code/ci360-css-selector-guide/): a guide that takes through how to use CSS selectors and how to use lesser known selectors that might prove useful for collecting data from a customer's website without the need to use the JS API

 ## Getting Started

 To set up and use the provided extension code you need to perform the following steps :